watsonx-labs-ncee/NCEE-Labs/usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 ![wxo create financial api agent](images/wxo-create-financial-api-agent.png)

 15- On the agent configuration page, scroll down to **Toolset** section or click the shortcut (annotated with red oval).
-Then cick the **Add tool** button (annotated with red arrow) to bring up the window for adding tools to the agent.
+Then click the **Add tool** button (annotated with red arrow) to bring up the window for adding tools to the agent.

 ![wxo agent tools](images/wxo-agent-tools.png)